Russell 2000 Index Options

 Exercise will result in delivery of cash on the business day following expiration.
-The exercise settlement value (RLS) is calculated using the first (opening) reported sales price in the primary market of each component security on the last business day (usually a Friday) before the expiration date.
+The exercise settlement value, RLS, is calculated using the opening sales price in the primary market of each component security on the expiration date.
 The exercise-settlement amount is equal to the difference between the exercise-settlement value and the exercise price of the option, multiplied by $100.

 Position and Exercise Limits: